Key takeaways:

 Barrier 4: Trust, Ethics, and Regulatory Compliance

 As AI systems integrate into critical business functions, concerns over privacy, data security, and ethics grow.
 With new regulations like the EU AI Act and India’s DPDPA, regulatory challenges in AI have become more complex than ever.
-Overcoming these barriers to AI adoption in enterprises requires a proactive approach.
+Overcoming these AI governance and compliance challenges requires a proactive approach.

 Barrier 5: Cost, Scalability, and ROI Uncertainty